 For example, an attorney could speak in front of residents at a senior living community about how to write a will or why you need to assign power of attorney.
 If you own a children's toy store, you could offer to speak at the local PTA about the best educational toys for kids.
 The point is to get your name out there and prove that you’re the best source of information in your industry in any way that you can!

 Are there other businesses in your area that target the same clientele, but sell different products or services that don’t directly compete with yours?
 Consider co-marketing with them.

 For instance, if you own a flooring business, you could team with a house painter to market your services together.
 Offer a discount if clients get both house painting and flooring done at the same time.

 You can also co-market with your neighbouring businesses.
 Many businesses in local shopping districts, for instance, hold regular sidewalk sales, “First Friday” events, street fairs and festivals plus other promotional events to attract customers to the area.

-Now that you've got a handful inexpensive marketing ideas for small business to try, the challenge is bringing them all together.
+Now that you've got a dozen inexpensive marketing ideas for small business to try, the challenge is bringing them all together.
 You can avoid feeling overwhelmed by just taking it one idea at a time.
 Each idea is as good as the other, but some will work better for your business than others… and that’s simply due to the nature of your business and market.
 See which ideas work best for your business and stick to them.
 The best part though is that trying any of them won’t cost you much so you really have nothing to lose and everything to gain!

 With nearly a decade of digital marketing experience, Chandal has created content strategies for both the biggest and sometimes the most unexpected markets, while developing strategic relationships with editors and publishers.
 Chandal contributes to some of the highest authority industry publications, has been featured in industry events and is thrilled to be Acquisio’s Content Director.